 Local Produce/Food Shopping

-Melrose (2.5 miles)- has an excellent range of independent shops selling fine quality food and drink including The Country Kitchen for deli produce, cheeses, whole foods and fresh coffees; Dalgetty’s Bakery, makers of the original Selkirk Bannock; Baird’s Butchers for locally sourced quality produce as well as freshly prepared homemade meals which are perfect for holiday stays.
-You will also find a quality fishmongers, a fresh fruit and veg shop as well as a good sized co-op.
+Melrose (2.5 miles)- has an excellent range of independent shops selling fine quality food and drink including The Country Kitchen for deli produce, cheeses, whole foods and fresh coffees; Dalgetty’s Bakery, makers of the original Selkirk Bannock; Baird’s Butchers for excellent quality and choice locally sourced produce as well as freshly prepared homemade meals which are perfect for holiday stays.
+You will also find a quality fishmongers, a fresh fruit and veg shop as well as a good sized Co-op supermarket .

-St Boswells (1.5 miles) – has a wonderful award winning bookshop and deli ‘Main Street Trading’ selling artisan breads, delicious cheeses and indulgent treats and a small McColls for everyday essentials.
+St Boswells (1.5 miles) – has a wonderful award winning bookshop and deli ‘Main Street Trading’ selling artisan breads, delicious cheeses and indulgent treats and a small R S McColls for everyday essentials.
 Post Office & Newsagent.
+Also local produce from the butcher Jennas Meats.

 Newtown St Boswells (1 mile) – has a good sized co-op for everyday essentials.
 Newsagent.

 Galashiels (8 miles) – has larger retailers including a Marks & Spencer Foodhall, 24hr Tesco superstore, a 24hr Asda, and Aldi supermarket.
-TK Max, Next, Sportdirect etc.
+TK Maxx, Next, Sportdirect etc.

 For gifts and lovely things, head to Butterfly in Melrose or for beautiful artisan goods from The Crafters – stocked and run by local crafts people.
-Apples for Jam has beautifully hand painted goods by Button Moon which can be personalised for any recipient.
 Kelso and Peebles also have an a fantastic selection of excellent quality gift shops, independent clothes retailers and outfitters and art galleries for all budgets and tastes.

 Local Coffee & Cake

-Just a mile down the road you will find Milestone Garden Centre with its restaurant serving everything from coffees, homemaking and lunches to full Sunday lunch.
+Just a mile down the road you will find Milestone Garden Centre with its restaurant serving everything from coffees, homemaking and lunches to full Sunday lunch (good after a trip to the Donkey Sanctuary).

 Kirkton Cottage, Bowden, Melrose is also a perfect base for exploring the wider attractions of the central Borders area.
 For sightseeing, the area sits in the heart of myth and legend and visitors come from all over the world to soak up its rich historical connections.
 A climb up the three peaks of the Eildon Hills for amazing views is a must.